BodbDearg/PsyDoom/README.md

 - Make sure to have the latest Visual C redistributable installed:
   - https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads
 - The following items must be present in the working directory of the application:
-  - **SCPH1001.BIN**: The original US/NTSC PlayStation 1 BIOS.
-Later US/NTSC bioses like 'SCPH7001.BIN' may also work if aliased to this name.
   - **PSXDOOM.EXE**: The PSX DOOM game .EXE file as extracted from the game disc.
     - This *MUST* be the 'Greatest Hits' US/NTSC version of PlayStation DOOM, or product SLUS-00077.
         - No other versions of the .EXE will work - the game relies on this exact .EXE layout!